jsk-ros-pkg/jsk_recognition/doc/jsk_perception/nodes/vqa_node.md

   You can send multiple questions with separating semicolon like the below.
   ```
-  What does this image describe?; What kinds of objects exists?
+  What does this image describe?;What kinds of objects exists?
   ```

 ## Sample